rick-r/marriage-figaro-norway/captions.md

 gli spilloni, i merletti ...
 Ah, se in tuo loco ...

-    She's too amazing for me.
     I wish I were in your place;
     you get to dress her in the morning, undress her in the evening...

-...

 SUSANNA:
 E che ne debbo fare?

-    And what do you want me to do with this?
+    And what do you want
+    me to do with this?

 CHERUBINO: